mayank8aug/Elevator-System/README.md

 # Elevator-System

+Problem Statement:

+Design a Building Elevator System.
+The system must be capable of handling the requests being raised from a floor to go in upward or downward direction.
+The request must be fulfilled based on the availability of the elevators in that building.

+Notes & Assumptions:

+1. The implementation has been done for one building only.
+So there will be a Elevator Manager managing all the elevators installed in the building.
+2. For the sake of testing the flow, the elevator movement can be triggered manually by the elevator instance which can be fetched from the manager instance.
+3. The main focus of the implementation was around serving the requests, so the movement of an elevator from inside the elevator is not considered with the current implementation.
+4. The active or dead state of an elevator is also not considered with the current implementation.

 Steps to Get Started:

 1. Execute ElevatorSystem.js code on any of the js console like browser console or https://jsconsole.com/